row-huh/row-huh/README.md

 ### Heyo, I'm Roha

 <p>
-  I'm a software engineer who writes sometimes, watches too much anime, is into physics, philosophy, and books.
+  I'm a software engineer who writes sometimes, watches too much anime, is into physics, science fiction, and books.
   I like solving problems, going for long walks, sleeping, talking about tech, distro hopping and sleeping (yes)
 </p>